When to plant Calendula in Knott County, KY

 Knott County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is April 23 and first fall frost is October 18.

-Knott County County sits in USDA Zone 7a.
+Knott County sits in USDA Zone 7a.
 Calendula grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Calendula grow in Knott County County's climate?
+Can Calendula grow in Knott County's climate?

 Your Knott County Garden Planner — Free